vicpalacio82/ViktorMP/README.md

-- 👋 Hi, I'm Victor, Java Developer!
+- 👋 Hi, I'm Victor!
+Java / Spring Developer at your service.
-- 💖 Interested in Scala / Apache Spark and Big Data technologies in Azure cloud ecosystem.
+- 💖 Interested in Scala / Apache Spark.
 - 🏡 I’m currently live in Buenos Aires.